Migran99/ros2_virtualcam/README.md

 sudo usermod -a -G video <username>
 ```

 Log out and log in.
-Make sure you have set up your device on number 3 o change it into the code:
+Make sure you have set up your device on number 3 o change it in the code:

 ```
 sudo modprobe v4l2loopback video_nr=3
 ```

-Chech with:
+Check with:
 ```
 vv4l2-ctl --list-devices
 ```